Resume Design and Useful Tips when Applying for Jobs

 File Formats – Best to Use MS Word: Make sure you are saving them in a text readable format.
 Almost everyone can read M.S.
 Word files, so use that instead, or attach both formats when you apply for a job.
 Don’t use less popular formats like Word Perfect; fewer people use them and some may have trouble opening the file.
 Hesitate to save your resume in the latest version of any program, because readers may not have updated their software.
 Instead, try to keep it about one version old because MS Word and most mainstream programs are backward compatible.

-Myths about Size: There is no magic number for the amount of pages needed for a resume.
-Try to limit your resume to about 2-3 pages to keep from overloading the reader, but don’t sell yourself short just for the sake of brevity.
+Myths about Resume Size: “Conventional” wisdom by resume “experts” will tell you to limit your resume to one page, but actually there is no magic number for the amount of pages needed for a resume.
+In fact, recent studies have shown that resume readers prefer a few more.
+The trick is to give the reader as much information as they will need to gauge your skills and experience.
+Try to limit it to about 2-3 pages to keep from overloading the reader, but don’t sell yourself short just for the sake of brevity.
 Try using a smaller font if you need to reduce the size of your document, but never use smaller than a 9 point font.
 10, 11 and 12 point font size is best.
 Try to be consistent throughout the document and limit the number of times you change font sizes.
 While beauty is in the eye of the beholder, a 10 point Arial font used throughout the entire document gives the most information in the least amount of space while still looking clean and professional.

 Don’t abbreviate words: This is a very common mistake so don’t make reader guess what you mean.
 And if you don’t know how to spell it look it up!